simshaun/NodeSwap/README.md

 - `nodeswap uninstall <version>` — The version must be specific like `14.16.1`.
 - `nodeswap use <version>` — Switch to a specific version.
 Must be specific like `14.16.1`.

-## Caveats

-- This software is in early stages.
-There are some features missing such as the ability to swap between 32-bit and 64-bit Node.js versions.

 ## How-to